AzeemIdrisi/PhoneSploit-Pro/README.md

 This tool can automatically __Create__, __Install__, and __Run__ payload on the target device using __Metasploit-Framework__ and __ADB__ to completely hack the Android Device in one click.

+The goal of this project is to make penetration testing easy on Android devices.
+Now you don't have to learn commands and arguments, PhoneSploit Pro does it for you.
+Using this tool, you can test the security of your Android devices easily.

 # Features
 * Connect device using ADB remotely.